garethsaxby/workspace-setup/README.md

 # workspace-setup

 This repository contains the setup code for deploying my workspace environment, predominantly on macOS.
-Older code exists for an Ubuntu based environment, but I have since decided against this solution; it remains for reference purposes.

 ## Running Instructions
 ```bash